cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: A place where a boat or ship is moored.
 | Usage: The boat had been at its usual moorings immediately prior to the storm.
 |
-| dog-ear
+| dog-ear [书页折角做标记]
 | Definition: Fold down the corner of (a book or magazine), typically to mark a place.
 |
 | interpolation
-| Definition: An interpolation jis an addition to a piece of writing.
+| Definition: An interpolation is an addition to a piece of writing.
 | Usage: The interpolation appears to have been inserted very soon after the original text was finished.
+|
+| interleave [留白]
+| Definition: insert pages, typically blank ones, between the pages of (a book).
+| Usage: Books of maps interleaved with tracing paper.
 |
 | cartography
 | Definition: The activity of making map.